Primary Navigation Mobile

 • A hatch boot is easier to get in and out of

-Written by Tom Webster Updated: 23 March 2023
+Written by Alan Taylor-Jones and Tom Webster Updated: 25 April 2025

 Overview

-Citroen e-C4 X review (2023)
+Citroen e-C4 X interior

 What’s it like inside?

 Those who are entering the private hire business might be swayed by the e-C4 X’s promise of greater space in the rear.
-Certainly, there is a very good level of legroom two six footers will sit happily one behind the other, with the rearmost enjoying a generous gap between their knees and the seat in front.
+Certainly, there is a very good level of legroom, two six footers will sit happily one behind the other, with the rearmost enjoying a generous gap between their knees and the seat in front.

-Headroom is less spacious though.
+Headroom is less impressive, though.
 Said six-footer will be ok, but anyone much taller than that will struggle, as the roofline makes things a touch tight up top.
 The middle seat has it even worse, too, with about an inch less headroom, thanks to a marginally firmer seat and a light cluster that sits right where your head should go.
 If it had been moved even six inches further forward it wouldn’t encroach on headroom and it might stand a better chance of being out of the reach of small passengers’ reach.

 All this is with a set of rear seats that are reclined 27 degrees further than in the standard e-C4.
 This is barely noticeable, though, and you don’t feel like you are lying backwards at all.